Blue Heliotrope (Heliotropium amplexicaule)

 Cultural control:

-One of the best ways to prevent establishment of Purpletop is by maintaining a vigorous turf cover.
-This means good practices such as mowing at the right height and fertilizing you turf properly, ensure that your grass is able to outcompete this weed.
-By reducing thin and bare areas, you can reduce the opportunity for this weed to germinate and establish.
+One of the best ways to prevent Purpletop is if you maintain a vigorous, dense turf cover.
+This means adopting good practices such as mowing at the right height and fertilizing you turf properly.
+These practices ensure that your grass is able to outcompete this weed.

 Chemical control of Blue Heliotrope: